calphool/TRS80GS/README.md

 registers", which are how you set up almost everything in the VDP).
 I've also included a small video showing it doing that.~~

 We're way past that stage now.
 The TMS9118 works like a dream, and I've been building a Pacman clone against it, using the z88dk C compiler.
 So far I'm fitting inside my nice 32k RAM addition just fine.
-There's a lot of fluff in my code, and I'm pretty sure I could get it crammed down another 25% if I worked at it.
+There's a lot of fluff in my code, and I'm pretty sure I could get it crammed down at least 25% if I worked at it.
 Right now I've got an animated pacman that can move around inside the maze, and I've got the intro music working.
+Ghosts and dots coming soon....

 SN76489
 -------